graphprotocol/firehose-cosmos/devel/cosmoshub4/README.md

 You may check on the node's status (if its running) by opening `http://localhost:26657/status` in your browser.

-Test if firehose is ready to stream blocks with `grpcurl` command:
+Test if Firehose is ready to stream blocks with `grpcurl` command:

 ```bash
 grpcurl -plaintext localhost:9030 sf.firehose.v1.Stream.Blocks | jq